Arizona State Route 72: Route description

-SR 72 begins at a T-intersection at which SR 95 turns from north–south to east–west south of Parker.
+SR 72 begins at a junction with SR 95 at a point where that highway turns from north–south to east–west south-southeast of Parker.
 The highway heads eastward into desert terrain.
 Turning southeastward, the route enters the town of Bouse, running parallel to the Arizona and California Railroad.
 SR 72 enters Bouse as Broadway Avenue.
 As it runs through the community, the railroad to its northeast cuts most of the town in half, with a commercial areas both southwest and northeast of the roadway, but none along the railroad.
 Exiting Bouse, the highway enters an area dotted with farms spread among the desert, passing the communities of McVay and Utting.
 SR 72 crosses over the Central Arizona Project aqueduct southeast of McVay.
 Near a junction with Vicksburg Road in Vicksburg, the railroad turns away from SR 72 as the roadway heads southeast.
 The route ends at a junction with US 60 near Hope.

 The highway is maintained by the Arizona Department of Transportation (ADOT), which is responsible for constructing and maintaining highways in the state.
 As part of this role, ADOT surveys volumes of traffic on their highways.
 These surveys are most often presented in the form of annual average daily traffic (AADT), which is the number of vehicles that travel a road during an average day during the year.
 In 2009, ADOT calculated that around 2,600 vehicles used the road daily near Bouse, and around 2,000 daily near Vicksburg.
 No part of the highway has been listed in the National Highway System, a system of roads in the United States important to the nation's economy, defense, and mobility.